DavidLeifer/OpenSourceDocument/README.md

 ## Chapter 2: Statistics Class

+Todo 0: Edit the document.
+Status: Not started

+## Chapter 3: Data Visualization

-Todo 0: Finish weeks 10-17.
+Todo 0: Complete lecture notes.
 Status: Processing

 Todo 1: Edit the document.
 Status: Not started

-Todo 2: Decide if the Graph class warrants an entire chapter.
-Status: Not started

-Todo 3: Organize Chapters into folders on GitHub.
-Status: Not started

-## Chapter 3: Skateboarding Kinesiology
+## Chapter 4: Skateboarding Kinesiology

 Todo 0: Collecting more data.
 The first dataset was more of a testrun and doesn't have enough data to effectively use the Central Limit Theorem.
 Status: Processing

 Todo 1: Edit the chapter as a more organized document.
 Format resembles a dissertation.
 Status: Not started

-## Chapter 4: Philisophical Rants on Music
+## Chapter 5: Philisophical Rants on Music

 The audio portion of multi dimensional data is both horrific and interesting.
 No code approach.

 Todo 0: Edit and assemble a more directed framework.
 Status: Not started

-## Chapter 5-9: Weather
+## Chapter 6-10: Weather

 Todo 0: Repurpose weather blogs.
 Status: Processing

-## Chapter 10: Concluding Rants
+## Chapter 11: Concluding Rants